Your basket is currently empty!

 - Ask the child to record this feeling on a piece of paper.
 They can draw a face, picture or colour.

 - Ask if anything has made the child feel that way today.
+The “emoji checkin” can be repeated for 3 days.

-Task 2 Let’s talk anger
+Activity 2: Let’s talk anger

 - Complete the “Angry Triggers” card to start a conversation.